aria-jpl/coseismic_enumerator/README.md

-# Co-Event Enumerator Submitter
+# Coseismic Enumerator

-Iterates through orbit an determining the relevant co-event AOIs overlaps, then submits enumeration jobs for the matching tracks and AOI.
+Iterates through active aoitrack-earthquake datasets and generates acquisition lists formed by SLCs covering the aoitrack-earthquake both prior and post the earthquake event.

 ## Outline of what it does